-At Valley Water, we are making sure that the COVID-19 virus is not impacting the safety of your drinking water supply, or our ability to supply water in Santa Clara County.
+The COVID-19 virus is not impacting your drinking water's safety or our ability to supply water in Santa Clara County.

 Please rest assured that we are enforcing all public health protocols to maintain safe working environments during construction, for both crews and community members.
 If you are utilizing recreational open spaces and trails, please follow the construction signage designed to inform and keep you safe, and please do not enter active construction sites.